mantidproject/mantid/Code/Mantid/docs/source/interfaces/SpectrumViewer.rst

 The 2.2 release of MantidPlot includes the "SpectrumView" data viewer, a viewer that quickly displays a large collection of spectra as an image.
-The viewer can be started from the right-click menu of a matrix workspace by selecting ''Show Image Viewer''.
+The viewer can be started from the right-click menu of a matrix workspace by selecting ''Show Spectrum Viewer''.
 Each row of the image represents one spectrum.

 If the user points at a location on the image the data from that spectrum are displayed on a graph across the bottom of the image, and the data from the